-We recognize the work undertaken by the SPS Committee to examine pesticide-related issues that impede and disrupt trade in food and agricultural products, and to achieve consensus on collaborative actions to reduce that impact on trade, particularly on the agricultural exports of developing countries.
-We affirm the central importance of risk analysis to assess, manage and communicate potential risks associated with pesticide use in order to protect public health and the environment while enabling the safe use of pesticides and facilitating trade in food and agricultural products.
-We endorse the consensus reached in the SPS Committee on voluntary actions by Members to increase the capacity and efficiency of Codex in setting international standards on pesticide maximum residue levels (MRLs); to improve transparency and predictability in Members' setting of national MRLs; to achieve greater harmonization across national and regional MRLs; and, to enable greater access to lower-risk pesticides and pesticides for minor-use crops, particularly in developing countries.
+We recognize the work undertaken by the SPS Committee to examine pesticide-related issues that have an adverse impact on international trade in food and agricultural products, and to achieve consensus on collaborative actions to reduce that impact on trade, particularly on the agricultural exports of developing countries.
+We affirm the central importance of risk analysis to assess, manage and communicate [risks of concern] [risks] associated with pesticide use in order to protect public health while enabling the safe use of pesticides and facilitating trade in food and agricultural products.
+We endorse the consensus reached in the SPS Committee on voluntary actions by Members to increase the capacity and efficiency of Codex in setting international standards on pesticide maximum residue levels (MRLs); to improve transparency and predictability in Members' setting of national MRLs; to achieve greater [harmonization] [alignment] across national and regional MRLs; and, to enable greater access to alternative pesticides and pesticides for minor-use crops, particularly in developing countries.
 We acknowledge the productive work of the Standards and Trade Development Facility (STDF) in building knowledge and capacity for developing countries in the area of pesticide MRLs.
 We encourage the SPS Committee to monitor the effectiveness of the voluntary actions and the STDF work in addressing trade concerns related to food and agricultural products and to consider further collaborative, consensus actions as appropriate.